skip to content

 Loading chart…

-OBS browser sources report as visible, so overlays keep the snappy cadence even when you’re not looking at them.
-That’s the behavior you want.
+OBS browser sources report as visible, so overlays never hit that backoff and keep the one-second pace, which is exactly what you want.

-Between polls, the progress bar doesn’t sit frozen waiting for the next fetch.
+Between polls, the progress bar doesn’t freeze waiting on the next fetch.
 It ticks locally off the track’s reported duration, driven by requestAnimationFrame, so it animates smoothly.
-The whole thing is a Svelte 5 runes class — $state for the live fields, $derived for progress and percent — so the UI just reacts.
+The whole thing is a Svelte 5 runes class, $state for the live fields and $derived for progress and percent, so the UI just reacts on its own.

 The Annoying Edge Cases

-Here’s where the rewrite earned its keep.
-Last.fm tells you a track is “now playing” but never tells you where in the track you are.
-That gap creates three nasty problems, and the new code handles all of them.
+This is where most of the actual work went.
+Last.fm tells you a track is “now playing” but never tells you where in the track you are, and that gap creates three annoying problems.

 Pause detection.
 A lot of scrobblers keep a song flagged “now playing” right through a pause.
-The only signal you get is that your locally-estimated progress runs past the track’s own length.
-Once it overruns the duration plus an eight-second grace — enough to ride out the gap between songs without falsely flashing “paused” — the widget marks it paused.
+The only signal you get is your locally-estimated progress running past the track’s own length.
+Once it overruns the duration plus an eight-second grace period (enough to ride out the gap between songs without falsely flashing “paused”), the widget marks it paused.

 Resume estimation.
 Start OBS halfway through a song and a naive widget shows the progress bar at zero.
-The new code peeks at recent scrobbles to estimate where playback actually is, so the bar lands in roughly the right place instead of snapping to the start.
+The new code checks recent scrobbles to estimate where playback actually is, so the bar lands roughly in the right spot instead of snapping to the start.

 Loops and replays.
 Put a song on repeat and a dumb widget gets stuck thinking it’s been “paused” for ten minutes.
-The code watches scrobble timestamps — if the same track scrobbles again more than a full duration after it started, it looped, so it re-anchors instead of freezing.
+The code watches scrobble timestamps, and if the same track scrobbles again more than a full duration after it started, it looped, so the widget re-anchors instead of freezing.

 The Editor: Grid To Free Layout

 The new editor throws out the fixed grid.
-Every element — background, art, title, artist, album, progress bar, duration, pause badge — now has free x/y/w/h, a z-index, and optional snap relationships to other elements.
-Drag anything anywhere.
-Snap an element’s edge to another’s and the relationship sticks, with the gap captured at drop time.
+Every element (background, art, title, artist, album, progress bar, duration, pause badge) has free x/y/w/h, a z-index, and optional snap relationships to other elements.
+You can drag anything anywhere, and when you snap an element’s edge to another’s, the relationship sticks, with the gap captured at drop time.

 You also get per-element fonts, colors, and shadows, plus a switch animation for when the track changes.
-It’s a real layout tool now, not a slot-filler.
+It’s an actual layout tool now instead of a fill-in-the-blanks form.

-The clever bit is how this rolled out without breaking a single existing design.
-A version flag rides along in the encoded config: absent or 1 means the old grid; 2 means free layout.
-That flag picks the renderer — WidgetLegacy.svelte or WidgetV2.svelte.
+The part I’m most happy with is that this rolled out without breaking a single existing design.
+A version flag rides along in the encoded config: missing or 1 means the old grid, 2 means free layout.
+That flag picks the renderer, either WidgetLegacy.svelte or WidgetV2.svelte.

 export function isV2(c: WidgetConfig | null | undefined): c is WidgetConfig & { v2: WidgetV2 } {